StackVista/stackstate-docs/setup/clear_data.md

 # Delete all topology and telemetry data
 sts graph delete --all

-# The Kafka topics folder needs to be manually deleted (/opt/stackstate/var/lib/kafka)
+# The Kafka topics folder needs to be deleted manually from the StackState server:
+# /opt/stackstate/var/lib/kafka
 ```

 ## Clear data manually